LeviHarrison/golden/analysis.md

 `1865`

-I ended up with 1865 total occurences of the golden ratio.
+I ended up with 1865 total occurrences of the golden ratio.

 ---